perfsonar/distribution/debian/README.md

 The resulting packages will be in a /result/ directory at the same level as the git repository you're building.

+Don't mix building packages from different minor branches as all packages will end up in the same local repository.
+That means that solving dependencies using the local repo will get you the higher version available, disregarding the perfsonar repository it should belong too.
+It's better to empty the content of the /result/ directory whenever you change branches.

 ## Vagrant VM
 The Debian packages build process is using Vagrant to allow for easier builds.
 The Vagrantfile we provide is relying on a local VirtualBox host and is using